inbo/niche_vlaanderen/docs/codetables.rst

 A value of msw=5 will give nitrogen_mineralisation=50 as a result, a value of msw10 will lead to nitrogen_mineralisation=55.
 When using real values for mxw, the values will be rounded up to 2 decimals.
 Eg 50.005 will become 50.01 (> 50) and 50.004 will become 50.00 (=50).

-By default the codetables of the niche_vlaanderen package are used, but **the user can supply one or more own codetables** (see :doc:`cli`, *full example* at page bottom).
+By default the codetables of the niche_vlaanderen package are used, but **the user can supply one or more own codetables** (see :doc:`cli`, *full example* at page bottom; see :ref:`here<niche>` for interactive implementation).
 If real values are used in these codetables, the decimal separator is '.' (note that no real values are used in the existing codetables).

 .. _ct_soil_code: